in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

-As shown in the image above, following steps have to be done
+As shown in the image above, following steps have to be done.

 - Launch Spring Initializr and choose the following
   - Choose `com.in28minutes.springboot` as Group